nlune/longevity-hack/README.md

    - Optional: `GOOGLE_TOKEN_STORE` to change where OAuth tokens are cached locally.
 3. Provide a `GROQ_API_KEY` so the agent can craft contextual interventions.
 4. In the UI, click **Connect calendar**.
 A Google consent window opens; select your calendar account.
 Once connected, you’ll see today’s events listed and the agent can reason about current/next meetings.
-5. Use **Mock stress trigger** to simulate a high stress index.
+5. Use **Mock stress trigger** at the bottom of the UI only if you need to simulate a high stress index manually.
+Normally the agent fires automatically whenever the live stress index crosses the threshold.
 The backend agent checks current/next events, decides whether to delay the notification (e.g., during a meeting), and schedules the desktop intervention via `/notify`.

 By cycling between awareness and action throughout the day, Stress Compass helps dial down chronic sympathetic load—the exact pattern linked to burnout, anxiety, and metabolic disease—supporting a longer, healthier life.